This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Will Dawn and vinegar kill aphids?

-Dawn dish soap can kill aphids on contact, but vinegar risks damaging your plants.
+Yes, Dawn and vinegar can kill aphids on contact, but the mix risks burning your plants.

 What is the best homemade aphid killer?